 Discussion

+Integrate this point about these designs in the dsicussion - .
+Further, we cannot use this model for predictive inference outside of the sites observed.

 We hope that our introduction to statistical and sampling designs to address the problem of omitted variable bias and causal inference from observational data has shown you, dear reader, that through thinking carefully about biological systems, we can draw on a solid set of existing methods to produce causally valid inferences from observational data.
 At the core is building an a priori causal model of how a system works, and then applying that to the statistical and sampling design that you will use in answering your causal questions.
 The techniques for addressing omitted variable bias are well within the standard statistical toolbox of most modern ecologists.
 The results, as seen in at least this toy example, can be profound for our ability to understand biological systems.
 It is time to begin using these tools to address some of the most pressing questions in the study of nature.

-Further, we hope that Ecologists can see the above concepts as part of a generalizable approach to handling confounding variables using clustered data.
-Many types of clusters in a study could have omitted variables lurking around the corner While we have talked of sites and years, consider small-scale studies with cohort effects, individual effects, or other lower levels of clustering.
-Consider larger-scale studies with not just sites and years but regions and decades.
-The framework remains the same, and potential confounding variables can be identified in initial causal diagrams.
+Further, we hope that Ecologists can see the above concepts as part of a generalizable approach to handling confounding variables using clustered data. r While we have talked of sites and years, the same concepts apply to studies with cohort effects, individual effects, or other lower levels of clustering as well as to larger-scale studies with not just sites and years but regions and decades.
+The general suite of approaches remains the same, and potential confounding variables at these different scales can be identified in initial causal diagrams.

 The approaches we present here are surely not a panacea.
 Model misspecification can lead to overconfidence that some omitted variable bias problems have been accounted for by these methods when, in truth, they have not.
-In particular, not fully reckoning with omitted confounding variables can produce models that are subtly misspecified, such as thinking that a confounding variable only varies in space, when it varies in both space and time.
-Applying the models discussed in this paper without grapling with their assumptions about how they handle confounders and whether or not they are appropriate for your data will also produce incorrect results.
+In particular, not fully reckoning with omitted confounding variables can produce models that are misspecified, such as thinking that a confounding variable only varies in space, when it varies in both space and time.
+Applying the models discussed in this paper without grappling with their assumptions about how they handle confounders and whether or not they are appropriate for your data will also produce incorrect results.
 Finally, while these methods might aid in accounting for known unknowns, we should always be humble in the face of unknown unknowns.
 If we are honest with ourselves, there is no full protection from these, other than attempting to ground our work in the blend of theory and natural history that is required for a truly insightful analysis.
 Accepting that our models are not perfect and that someday, someone will come along with a different one that will produce different conclusions and yield new insights is the cost of doing science.

 The important thing is to be transparent in how we deal with problems of omitted confounding variables.
 What are the assumptions they are making to interpret an effect as causal or not?
 If you are using mixed models, do you meet the random effects assumption?
 Have you evaluated your residuals to determine if you need to implement robust standard errors?
 Why did you include some covariates and not others?
 Do you have a path diagram – even a brief verbal one – of your system that might help a reader understand your thought process?
-Putting these types of results in even a brief sentence – if not a figure or full breakdown in a manuscript supplement – will go far in terms of making your analyses more useful and, to be frank, more robust to a cranky reviewer.
+Putting these types of results in even a brief sentence – if not a figure or full breakdown in a manuscript supplement – will go far in terms of making your analyses more transparent and better able to be built upon to advance science.